-When you or a loved one are submitting premium payments, you never expect a postmortem life insurance claim denial when the policyholder dies.
-Words like “material misrepresentation,” “bad faith,” and “policy cancellation” may be new to you or your family members, but not to life insurers.
+When you or a loved one submit premium payments, you never expect a denial of a postmortem life insurance claim when the policyholder dies.
+Words like “material misrepresentation,” “bad faith,” and “policy cancellation” may be new to you or your family members but not to life insurers.

-If you landed on this page, you’re at your wit’s end, a researcher making an attempt to understand the life insurance claim denials process.
+If you landed on this page, you’re at your wit’s end, a researcher attempting to understand the life insurance claim denials process.
 Even if you came here for general information purposes, there are no limitations on what you’ll learn below.

 The article will explain how life insurance policies work and what to do when the insurance company denies or voids your life insurance application.